takelwerk/takelship/README.md

 [Distribution Registry](https://distribution.github.io/distribution/).
 This is the official docker registry which has a size of less than 26 Megabytes.

 When you start a takelship, a registry container is started: the `takelship-registry`.
-Its date directory is `takelship/cache`.
+Its data directory is `takelship/cache`.

 When you start a takelship project on your host with a `docker-compose-up` script then docker will pull a copy of the docker registry and start a `takelship-registry` on your host *using the same data* directory.